minvws/nl-covid19-coronacheck-website/en/privacy-in-app.md

 ## 12. Changing privacy statement

 This privacy statement is subject to change.
 In such cases, we will post the amended privacy statement on our website, after which this privacy statement will be effective immediately.
-Last update: October 12, 2021.
+Last update: November 29, 2021.

 ## Overview of processed personal data